A Seifert algorithm for lamination links: Introduction.

 In order to describe our generalized Seifert algorithm, we use a different kind of representation of a lamination link.
 Given an invariant weight vector $\bow$ on a train track $\tau\embed S^3$ (see for example Figure \ref{TrainTrack}), we we will describe a large family of lamination links, parametrized by additional real numbers.

 When studying lamination links in $S^3$ or $\reals^3$, we consider a train track with a {\it projection} onto $S^2$ or the plane, as in Figure \ref{TubeTrack}(a).
-The train track $\tau$ is divided into {\it segments}, homeomorphic to intervals, by the switch points of $\tau$ together with one additional vertex chosen on each closed curve component of $\tau$.
-If the train track $\tau$ has an invariant weight vector $\bow$ assigning a weight $w_i$ to a segment $s_i$, then we replace the segment by a foliated rectangle {\it without twisting} when viewed in the projection, where the leaves of the foliation have total transverse measure $w_i$.
+The train track $\tau$ is divided into {\it sectors}, homeomorphic to intervals or closed curves, by the switch points of $\tau$.
+Interval sectors are called {\it segments}.
+If the train track $\tau$ has an invariant weight vector $\bow$ assigning a weight $w_i$ to the sector $s_i$, then we replace the segment by a foliated product {\it without twisting} when viewed in the projection, where the leaves of the foliation have total transverse measure $w_i$.
 The result is the {\it freeway} $V_\bow(\tau)$ associated to the projection, see Figure \ref{TubeTrack}(b).
-In the freeway $V_\bow(\tau)$, each segment $s_i$ is represented by the foliated product $s_i\times [0,w_i]$ without half-twists in the projection.
-If in $V_\bow(\tau)$ we identify opposite sides of these rectangles, i.e. identify $s_i\times \{0\}$ with $s_i\times \{w_i\}$ for each $i$, we obtain tubes of the form $S^1\times s_i$ foliated by leaves of the form $\{x\}\times s_i$ and the tubes are joined as shown in Figure \ref{TubeTrack}(c) to obtain $T_\bow(\tau)$, representing the same lamination link.
+In the freeway $V_\bow(\tau)$, each sector $s_i$ is represented by the foliated product $s_i\times [0,w_i]$ without half-twists in the projection.
+If in $V_\bow(\tau)$ we identify opposite sides of these products, i.e. identify $s_i\times \{0\}$ with $s_i\times \{w_i\}$ for each $i$, we obtain tubes of the form $S^1\times s_i$ foliated by leaves of the form $\{x\}\times s_i$ and the tubes are joined as shown in Figure \ref{TubeTrack}(c) to obtain $T_\bow(\tau)$, representing the same lamination link.
 Corresponding to each switch point on $\tau$ there is a {\it saddle cusp point} on $T_\bow(\tau)$.
 In the projection we assume that the identified boundaries of $V_\bow(\tau)$ form a train track (the same as $\tau$), always on the top of each tube, as shown, except at saddle cusp points.
 If we ignore the measures and the leaves of $T_\bow(\tau)$, $T(\tau)$ is a {\it fibered tube neighborhood} with ``vertical" $S^1$ fibers and a projection $\pi:T(\tau)\to \tau$ which collapses $S^1$ fibers.
 For a non-switch point $x$, the corresponding fiber $\pi\inverse(\{x\})$ is a circle, at a switch point $x$ the fiber is a figure eight.
 A fibered tube neighborhood is not a tubular neighborhood!
 If $N(\tau)$ is a tubular neighborhood we give it the structure of a {\it fibered neighborhood}, with a projection $\pi:N(\tau)\to \tau$.
 Here the fiber over a non-switch point is a disk and the fiber over a switch point is the wedge of two disks at boundary points, such that $\bdry N(\tau)=T(\tau)$, and a fiber ot $T(\tau)$ is the intersection of a fiber of $N(\tau)$ with $T(\tau)$.
 A {\it lamination is carried by $T(\tau)$} if it can be embedded transverse to fibers of $T(\tau)$.
 It is {\it fully carried} if it intersects every $S^1$ fiber.
 We orient $T(\tau)$ such that the outward transverse orientation (pointing out of $N(\tau)$) on $T(\tau)$ is consistent with the orientation of $T(\tau)$.